predis/predis/README.md

 ```

-## Development ##
+## Test suite ##

+__ATTENTION__: Do not run the test suite shipped with Predis against instances of
+Redis running in production environments or containing data you are interested in!

-Predis is fully backed up by a test suite which tries to cover all the aspects of the
+Predis has a comprehensive test suite covering every aspect of the library.
+The suite
-client library and the interaction of every single command with a Redis server.
-If you
+performs integration tests against a running instance of Redis (>= 2.4.0 is required)
+to verify the correct behaviour of the implementation of each command and automatically
+skips commands that are not defined in the selected version of Redis.
+If you do not have
+Redis up and running, integration tests can be disabled.
+By default, the test suite is
+configured to execute integration tests using the server profile for Redis v2.4 (which
+is the current stable version of Redis).
+You can optionally run the suite against a
+Redis instance built from the `unstable` branch with the development profile by changing
+the `TEST_SERVER_VERSION` to `dev` in the `phpunit.xml` file.
+More details about testing
+Predis are available in `tests/README.md`.

+## Contributing ##

-want to work on Predis, it is highly recommended that you first run the test suite to
+If you want to work on Predis, it is highly recommended that you first run the test
-be sure that everything is OK, and report strange behaviours or bugs.
+suite in order to check that everything is OK, and report strange behaviours or bugs.

-When modifying Predis please be sure that no warnings or notices are emitted by PHP
+When modifying Predis please make sure that no warnings or notices are emitted by PHP
 by running the interpreter in your development environment with the `error_reporting`
 variable set to `E_ALL | E_STRICT`.

 The recommended way to contribute to Predis is to fork the project on GitHub, create
 new topic branches on your newly created repository to fix or add features and then
 open a new pull request with a description of the applied changes.
-Obviously, you can
+Obviously, you
-use any other Git hosting provider of your preference.
-Diff patches will be accepted
+can use any other Git hosting provider of your preference.
-too, even though they are not the preferred way to contribute to Predis.

 ## Dependencies ##

-- PHP >= 5.3.0
+- PHP >= 5.3.2
 - PHPUnit >= 3.5.0 (needed to run the test suite)

 ## Links ##